-Note: If you’re looking for step-by-step instructions on installing Fugue, check out Hello World, Part 1: Fugue Quick Setup.
+Note: If you’re looking for step-by-step instructions on installing Fugue Platform, check out Hello World, Part 1: Fugue Quick Setup.

 Like any operating system, Fugue is installed onto your computer – but not just the computer in front of you.
-Instead, Fugue is a cloud computer operating system, so it installs onto your cloud computer: your infrastructure provider account on Amazon Web Services.
+Instead, Fugue is a cloud-native system that installs onto your cloud computer: your infrastructure provider account on Amazon Web Services.

 The notion of installing Fugue like an operating system is somewhat metaphorical.
 In practice, installing Fugue in your account means that a few resources will be created in your AWS account that enable Fugue to run.
 These include at least one compute instance to host a Conductor, a VPC to host this instance, as well as queues, topics, object and key-value storage, and appropriate security roles and principals.